Home

 Mistake No. 4

-A photographer who meets clients at their home studio, a consultant who takes client calls from a home office, or an e-commerce seller storing inventory in a garage — all are exposed to significant uninsured risk under a standard homeowner's policy.
+A photographer who meets clients at their home studio, a consultant who takes client calls from a home office, an e-commerce seller storing inventory in a garage, or any employee using their personal car to make a client visit — all are exposed to significant uninsured risk that their personal policies won't touch.
+If an employee gets into an accident driving to a client meeting in their own car, your business can be held liable and your commercial policy may not respond without a hired-and-non-owned auto endorsement.

 How to avoid it